mdolab/idwarp/doc/tutorial.rst

                                                                                                   deformations are to be specified.
 The default is 'None' which will automatically use all wall-type surfaces in the grid file.
 For CGNS files this corresponds to the following boundary condtiions:
                                                                                                   'BCWall', 'BCWallViscous', 'BCWallViscousHeatFlux', 'BCWallViscousAdiabatic', 'BCWallInviscid'.
-                                                                                                  For open foam files, all 'Patch' and 'Wall' surfaces are assumed by default.
+                                                                                                  For OpenFOAM files, all 'Patch' and 'Wall' surfaces are assumed by default.
 If a non-None value is given it should be list of families the use wants to use to generate the surface definition.

 `symmetrySurfaces`                      `list`      `None`                                        This option is used to specify which surfaces are used to determine symmetry planes.
 The default